Resonious/filedict/README.md

 Filedict does not allocate memory using `malloc` or similar; it only uses `open` and `mmap`.
 All values are `const char *` and live inside the file-backed memory.

+## Key features

+* Simple file-backed key-value store. (hashmap style. not a btree)
+* Great for when you need to save data but redis or sqlite is too much.
+* Doesn't allocate memory.
+* No dependencies other than the C standard library.
+* All in a single header - no need to mess with your linker or package manager.

 # What data does this store, exactly?

-String keys, and string values.
+String keys, each associated with one or more string values.

-Keys can have multiple values.

-More specifically, all keys and all values are null-terminated C strings.
-Works fine with UTF-8.
+All keys and all values are null-terminated C strings.
+Works fine with UTF-8 because it doesn't actually parse anything.

 There is a size limit!
 By default, keys and values have a maximum of 256 bytes.
-You can change this with `#define FILEDICT_KEY_SIZE 1024` or `#define FILEDICT_VALUE_SIZE 2048` if you'd like.
-But do note that this will make your files much larger and more spacious unless you actually use all of those bytes for most of your entries.
+You can change this with `#define FILEDICT_KEY_SIZE 1024` and/or `#define FILEDICT_VALUE_SIZE 2048` if you'd like.
+But do note that this will make your data files much larger and more spacious unless you actually use most of the bytes for each key.

+Despite the size limit on individual keys and values, there is actually no limit on _how many_ values you can have under one key, or how many keys you can have.
+The store can grow indefinitely without any re-hashing.
+Also, storing many small values under the same key will stuff all of the values into the same entry until that entry runs out of space.

 # How to use